latifa-alnaimi/personal-site/content/authors/admin/_index.md

   url: https://www.colorado.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+#bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
 - Human-Computer Interaction
-- Virtual Reality
 - Bioinformatics
+- Social Computing

 # Education to show in About widget
 education: